abrarhayat/abrarhayat/README.md

 ### Hi there 👋

 I am Abrar Hayat from Dhaka, Bangladesh.
 I got into the software industry after I graduated from Electrical Engineering at the end of 2016, since then my interests have settled here.
 I mainly work on Web Applications but it often reaches to Mobile App Development, Deep Learning and Game Development.
 In my free time, I like to take photos or sing and play on my guitar.
 Learning gives me a different level of satisfaction, so learning new things is never going to stop for me.
+After working for 5 years in the Software Industry, I've finally decided to get my Masters degree and am currently pursuing a Master of I.T in AI at University of Melbourne in Australia.

 - 🔭 I’m currently working on Full Stack Web Applications and Mobile Apps
 - 🌱 I’m currently learning the latest web technologies, deep learning and game development